Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 11. Add a wreath to the front door.

-Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring
+Simple Spring Decor: 7 Easy Ways to Refresh Your Home Decor for Spring

-How to update your home for spring: declutter, organize, and deep clean
+How to refresh your home decor for spring: Declutter, organize, and deep clean

 Wait a minute.
 This spring update thing is supposed to be FUN!
 Cleaning is not exactly my idea of fun.
 If it is your idea of a great time, please come to my house ASAP!
 Haha!